-- Your presence in Paris is expected on the first day of orientation.
+- Your presence in Paris is required on the first day of orientation.
 Be sure that you are aware of the calendars for all of your courses (SLC courses and courses at partner institutions), and that you apprise your parents and friends.
 Attendance to all classes and academic appointments is mandatory regardless of their proximity to an impending vacation.
 Do not plan on travelling or hosting visitors outside of the designated vacation periods. - Guest students should consult with their own faculty/administrative advisors to make sure that their planned course of study in Paris will meet the academic requirements of their own institutions.
-Students who have to fulfill specific requirements during their semester/year in Paris should clearly indicate them on their course selection form, if they have not already done so in their applications.
-Course selection forms should be submitted on Terradotta by October 23rd.
+Students who have to fulfill specific requirements during their semester/year in Paris should clearly indicate this to the Program Director during their first pre-departure advising meeting, if they have not already done so in their applications.
 Failure to do so may result in the impossibility of fulfilling the requirements. - All students should keep in touch during the semester with their advisor or don.
 It is the responsibility of the student to make sure that any change in a pre-approved course of study is approved by the home institution. - Students should keep their home institution's Study Abroad Office informed of their activities, interests, and concerns. - Course evaluations must be completed for each course each semester.
-All students must submit this material. - Unexcused absences, repeated tardiness, lack of intellectual integrity and/or failure to meet academic deadlines will result in permanent lower grades or loss of credit.
+All students must submit this material. - Unexcused absences, repeated tardiness, lack of academic integrity and/or failure to meet academic deadlines will result in permanent lower grades and/or loss of credit.
 Any student who leaves Paris before the end of each term without prior permission from the Director and their professors will receive lower grades and/or lose credit.